Bob Kiddle: Football career

 Kiddle was born in Southampton and had achieved distinction as a track athlete in his youth.
 He played football for Southampton Harriers before being recruited to the newly formed Southampton St. Mary's club in 1889.
 In his first few seasons at the Antelope Ground, he was restricted to friendly matches and local cup tournaments, including winning the Hampshire Junior Cup in 1890 and the Hampshire Senior Cup in each of the following two seasons.

 In 1891, "the Saints" made their first appearance in the FA Cup, with Kiddle making "good use of his athletic skills to outpace his opponents" as Southampton defeated Warmley 4–1 in the first qualifying round, before meeting Reading.
-The match ended 7–0 in favour of Southampton, but after the match Reading protested about the ineligibility of two players, Jock Fleming and Sandy McMillan, and consequently Southampton were expelled from the competition.
+The match concluded with a 7–0 victory for Southampton, but afterwards, Reading lodged a protest over the ineligibility of two players, Jock Fleming and Sandy McMillan, and consequently Southampton were expelled from the competition.